playmint/ds/README.md

 MAP=quest-map make dev
 ```

+## 2. Claiming a zone

+Once your build has succeeded, `http://localhost:3000/` will take you to the Downstream homepage.
+Here you can sign in via Metamask, Wallet connect or use one of our Burner wallets.
+When deploying locally, a wallet called the "LocalDevAccoint" will already own Zone 1.
+You can connect using said wallet to speed things up.
+If you want to claim a new one using any other login method, make sure to note down the Zone Number as you will need to pass it through our `ds cli` tool using the `-z` flag.

-## 2. Apply a map after deploying
+## 3. Apply a map after deploying

 After doing a standard `docker` or `make` build, you can run the DS apply command and point it at one of the map folders.
-For example: `ds apply -n local -R -f ./contracts/src/maps/quest-map/`
+For example: `ds apply -n local -z 1 -R -f ./contracts/src/maps/quest-map/`

-## 3. Build your own map and deploy it
+## 4. Build your own map and deploy it

 Once the game is running locally, browsing to `http://localhost:3000/tile-fabricator` will show the Tile Fabricator.

 Once in the Tile Fabricator, you can design and export a map file.
 If you want to pre-populate your map wih buildings you will need to import .yaml files that define the buildingKinds.

 If you then rename the .yml file to a .yaml and move it to your desired location, you will be able to run the ds apply command, like so:
-`ds apply -n local -f ./path/to/mymap.yaml`
+`ds apply -n local -z 1 -f ./path/to/mymap.yaml`

-## 4 Generating the performance-test map
+## 5. Generating the performance-test map

 This is only possible with the `make` deploy flow and cannot be triggered for a `docker` build.
 To generate the performance-test map (used to push the limits of number of tiles and plugins) run: